 Acetylene tanks have fusible plugs designed to melt and release pressure at temperatures over 212 F.

 Also if you draw acetylene at too fast a rate, the bottle can overheat and explode.
 The first rule of thumb I heard for this was 1/7 of the bottle capacity per hour.
 Obviously this is a big issue with small bottles.
 More recently I heard the recommendation of limiting the withdrawal rate to 1/10 of the cylinder capacity per hour in intermittent use and 1/15 of the cylinder capacity per hour in continuous use.

-With my tiny "MC"bottle (10 CF capacity), drawing over 1 CF per hour would be hazardous (i.e. any use that drains the bottle in less than 10 hours would be inadvisable).
-What this means is that any use other than a few minutes use here and there would not be a good idea.
+With the tiny "MC" bottle (10 CF capacity) that I used to have, drawing over 1 CF per hour would be hazardous (i.e. any use that drains the bottle in less than 10 hours would be inadvisable).
+What this means is that any use other than a few minutes here and there would not be a good idea.
 Here are some other related facts, with the bottle recommendations based on the 1/7 rule:

 I have a little portable brazing/welding rig.
 As near as I can tell it has an MC size (10CF) acetylene bottle (8.5 pounds) along with a 20CF oxygen bottle (13 pounds).
 A good match given that you typically use oxygen at twice the rate as acetylene.
 And the pair of botles weighs 21.5 pounds, very portable.